woodwardem/reading-notes/code301/classes.md

 11. EXTRA CREDIT: What is object oriented programming?
   - Object oriented programming is where an application is built and relies on objects.
 An example of this would be the game minecraft.

+  class expressions can be made or unmade, if made the name is specific to that class only the contructor method is optional
 ---

 ## 📚 Resources